ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 To create in-game interactions in Core, use a **Trigger**.
 A trigger defines the area and checks if any player enters, leaves, or presses the interact key, ++F++, near it.

-We will be using this trigger for the purposes of allowing them to interact with the switch.
+You will be using this trigger for the purposes of allowing them to interact with the switch.
 When a player pressed ++F++ near the light switch, it will activate the trigger and flip the switch.

 ![Trigger in Core Content](../img/LightBulb/trigger.png){: .image-frame .center loading="lazy" }